 ‘What do I really want?’
 Part I - Developing your narrative

 I was in my mid-30s when I separated from a relationship.
-The only money I had was in our house.
-We had a little business that wasn’t worth much.
+All the money was tied up in the house and a small business that wasn’t worth much.
 I borrowed some money off a friend to live on and stayed at another friend’s house.

 The friend I was staying with asked me, ‘What are you doing?’

-‘I want you to write a narrative out to when you're 65 years old.
-I want you to write a vision for yourself and go big.
-Talk about your career in the context of the many other things that are important to you.
-Fill your boots up.’
+‘I want you to write a narrative out to when you're 65.
+Write a vision for yourself and go big.
+Talk about your career in the context of the many other things in life that are important to you.
+Feel it, imagine you’re 65 updating your best friend on the wonderful things happening in your life.’

 Two weeks later, I said, ‘I've written the narrative.’